cortega26/PDF-Text-Analizer/README.md

 # PDF Text Analysis

-This is a Python script that downloads a PDF from a URL, converts it to text, and performs text analysis.
-The text analysis includes detecting the language of the text, removing stopwords and counting the frequency of words and phrases.
+PDF Text Analysis is a Python script that downloads a PDF from a URL, converts it to text, and performs text analysis.
+The text analysis includes detecting the language of the text, removing stopwords, and counting the frequency of words and phrases.
 The script supports multiple languages.

 ## Requirements

+To run the script, you need to have Python 3.x installed on your system.
+You also need to install the following libraries:

 - Python 3.x
 - [requests](https://pypi.org/project/requests/)
 - [PyPDF2](https://pypi.org/project/PyPDF2/)
 - [nltk](https://pypi.org/project/nltk/)
 - [langdetect](https://pypi.org/project/langdetect/)

 ## Usage